 "My back and shoulders are prone to awful cystic breakouts.
 It's tough to spot-treat these areas, but a body wash makes things immensely easier.
 This refreshing cleanser is thick and rich and is supposed to sit on the skin for a minute before rinsing off to let it do its thing and sweep out congestion.
 I can see visible results from consistently using this wash." — Lindsey Metrus, Editorial Project Director

 Breakouts can happen all over your body, making an acne-fighting body wash an important part of your skin-clearing regimen.
-The Proactiv Deep Cleansing Body Wash earns first place in our book, containing both a two-percent concentration of blemish-busting salicylic acid and exfoliating beads.
-Salicylic acid is also the star of the show in the classic Neutrogena Body Clear Acne Treatment Body Wash with Salicylic Acid, a drugstore fan favorite.
-On the flip side, the Humane Acne Wash relies on anti-inflammatory benzoyl peroxide, at an effective 10% concentration that’s great for use on the body.
+The Proactiv Deep Cleansing Body Wash (view at Amazon) earns first place in our book, containing both a 2% concentration of blemish-busting salicylic acid and exfoliating beads.
+Salicylic acid is also the star of the show in the classic Neutrogena Body Clear Acne Treatment Body Wash with Salicylic Acid (view at Rite Aid), a drugstore fan favorite.
+On the flip side, the Humane Acne Wash (view at Amazon) relies on anti-inflammatory benzoyl peroxide, at an effective 10% concentration that’s great for use on the body.
 And if you’re all about scent, you’ll appreciate that the Mario Badescu A.H.A.
-Botanical Body Soap, a favorite among Byrdie editors, smells refreshingly citrusy (but still gently exfoliates skin to help combat clogged pores).
+Botanical Body Soap (view at Nordstrom), a favorite among Byrdie editors, smells refreshingly citrusy (but still gently exfoliates skin to help combat clogged pores).

 Another ingredient Zeichner recommends looking for in an acne body wash is benzoyl peroxide, which is ideal to use if your blemishes are larger, red, and/or inflamed.
 "Benzoyl peroxide lowers levels of acne-causing bacteria to reduce inflammation," he says.
 "It can also help open up pimples themselves.
 I typically recommend cleansers that contain the maximum strength of 10% benzoyl peroxide to allow for the best chance of penetration into the skin."